Henry McMahon: British India

-McMahon was commissioned as a Lieutenant into the 8th Regiment in 1883.
+McMahon was commissioned as a lieutenant into the King's (Liverpool) Regiment on 10 March 1883.
 He transferred to the Indian Staff Corps in 1885, joining the 1st Sikh Infantry in the Punjab Frontier Force.

 In 1887, McMahon joined the Punjab Commission (civil service).
 He transferred to the Indian Political Department in 1890, serving in it till 1915.
 His various positions included North-West Frontier, Zhob and Thal-Chotiali agencies in Balochistan, Gilgit, Dir–Swat–Chitral and finally as the Agent to the Governor-General for Balochistan (a position that combined the Chief Commissioner for British Baluchistan and Political Resident for the Baluchistan Agency).
+During these years he was promoted to captain on 10 March 1894, and major on 10 July 1901.
+He received the temporary rank of colonel while employed on special duty on the Sistan frontier in 1903.

-McMahon spoke Persian, Afghani, and Hindustani, and his aptitude for languages led him also to learn Arabic.
+McMahon spoke Persian, Pashto, and Hindustani, and his aptitude for languages led him also to learn Arabic.

 In 1911, the Viceroy Lord Hardinge appointed McMahon as the Foreign Secretary to the Government of India.
 He held this position till 1915.
 During 1913–1914, McMahon was responsible for holding the tripartite conference to negotiate the Simla Convention between Tibet, China and Britain, and acting as Britain's plenipoteniary.
 Though the conference failed to produce a signed convention between all three parties, Tibet and Britain did agree the draft convention, which governed their mutual relations till the end of British rule in India.
 Tibet and Britain also agreed their mutual border in the northeast India, which bears the name McMahon Line.